Killing of Muhammad al-Durrah: 2013: Kuperwasser report

+While Netanyahu called the report's conclusions "the truth", the report was criticized by Reporters Without Borders and Israeli journalist Barak Ravid.

+Report's conclusions

 The Kuperwasser report said that France 2's central claims were not substantiated by the material the station had in its possession at the time; that the boy was alive at the end of the video; that there was no evidence that Jamal or Muhammad were injured in the manner reported by France 2 or that Jamal was seriously injured; and that they may not have been shot at all.
+The report claimed that the body at Muhammad's funeral was different from the boy behind the barrel in France 2's footage.

+The Kuperwasser did not contact Muhammad al-Durrah's father during the course of the investigation.
+Nor did it contact cameraman Abu Rahma or Enderlin – both witnesses to the shooting.
 It included a medical opinion from Yehuda David, the doctor who treated Jamal in 1994.
 The report said it is "highly doubtful that bullet holes in the vicinity of the two could have had their source in fire from the Israeli position," and that the France 2 report was "edited and narrated in such a way as to create the misleading impression that it substantiated the claims made therein."
 The France 2 narrative relied entirely on Abu Rahma's testimony, the report said.
 Yuval Steinitz, Minister of International Affairs, Strategy and Intelligence, called the affair a "modern-day blood libel against the State of Israel."